Sweet Corn: How to Grow this Survival Food? [Complete Guide]

 Healthy Leaves: The leaves should be green and free from yellowing, spots, or holes, which can be signs of nutrient deficiencies or pest problems.

 Disease and Pest-Free: Avoid seedlings with visible signs of disease, such as wilting, mold, or mildew.
 Check for pests like aphids or caterpillars.
+Check our complete guide for organic pest control.

 Healthy Roots: If possible, gently check the roots.
 They should be white or light brown and well-developed without being root-bound or mushy.